Stable Gravastars: Guilfoyle's electrically charged solutions: Abstract

 \section{Abstract}

-Compelling alternatives to black holes, namely, gravitational vacuum star (gravastar) models: the multilayered structure compact objects, have been proposed to avoid a number of theoretical problems associated with event horizon and singularities.
-In this work, we construct spherically symmetric thin-shell charged gravastars model where the vacuum phase transition between the de Sitter interior and the external Reissner-Nordstr$\ddot{\text{o}}$m spacetime (RN) are matched at a junction surface, by using the cut-and-paste procedure.
-Gravastar solutions are found among the Guilfoyle exact solutions where the gravitational potential $W^2$ and the electric potential field $\phi$ obey a particularly relation in a simple form $ a\left(b-\epsilon \phi \right)^2 +b_1$, with $a,\,b$ and $b_1$ are arbitrary constants.
-The simplest ansatz of Guilfoyle's solution is implimented by the following assumption that the total energy density $8\pi \rho_m+\frac{Q^2}{ r^4}$ = constant, where $Q(r)$ is the electric charge up to a certain radius $r$.
-We show that, for certain ranges of the parameters, we can avoid the horizon formation which allow us to study the linearized spherically symmetric radial perturbations about static equilibrium solutions.
-To give theoretical support of our solution we also analyzed the physical and geometrical properties of gravastar configurations.
+Compelling alternatives to black holes, namely, gravitational vacuum star ({\it gravastar}) models, the multilayered structure compact objects, have been proposed to avoid a number of theoretical problems associated with event horizons and singularities.
+In this work, we construct a spherically symmetric thin-shell charged gravastar model where the vacuum phase transition between the de Sitter interior and the external Reissner--Nordstr$\ddot{\text{o}}$m spacetime (RN) are matched at a junction surface, by using the cut-and-paste procedure.
+Gravastar solutions are found among the Guilfoyle exact solutions where the gravitational potential $W^2$ and the electric potential field $\phi$ obey a particularly relation in a simple form $ a\left(b-\epsilon \phi \right)^2 +b_1$, where $a$, $b$ and $b_1$ being arbitrary constants.
+The simplest ansatz of Guilfoyle's solution is implemented by the following assumption: that the total energy density $8\pi \rho_m+\frac{Q^2}{ r^4}$ = constant, where $Q(r)$ is the electric charge up to a certain radius $r$.
+We show that, for certain ranges of the parameters, we can avoid the horizon formation, which allows us to study the linearized spherically symmetric radial perturbations around static equilibrium solutions.
+To lend our solution theoretical support, we also analyze the physical and geometrical properties of gravastar configurations.

 \keywords{Einstein's field equations; Stellar equilibrium.}